 You have a deposit of £20,000 - which is equal to 10% of the total cost of the property

-This means the remaining cost (or the other 90%) will need to be borrowed from a mortgage lender
+The remaining cost (or the other 90%) will need to be borrowed from a mortgage lender

 The loan to value ratio of your borrowing is important for two reasons:

-Knowing how to work out LTV can help you to figure out the deposit size you will need to come up with to get a mortgage for a property in the value range that you’re looking at.
+Knowing how to work out LTV can help you to figure out the deposit size you will need to come up with to get a mortgage for a property in the value range you’re looking at.

 If you’re buying a property worth £250,000 with a deposit of £50,000